-I adore dips, chutneys, relishes and similar accompaniments with all cuisines, so when I first tried the carrot chutney at the wonderful Benares restaurant years ago, I knew I had to try to make it at home.
+I adore dips, chutneys and relishes that come with food, so when I first tried the spiced carrot chutney at the superb Benares restaurant years ago, I knew I had to try to make it at home.

-This is another of those recipes in my file of hastily scribbled ideas arising from delicious treats I have eaten in restaurants.
+This perky little chutney is sweet, sharp, slightly spicy and utterly delicious.
+The recipe is from my file of hastily scribbled ideas arising from delicious treats I have eaten in restaurants.

 One of the first things I do when I get home after a great meal out is to jot-down my memories of the dishes in the hope of eventually recreating them at home.